Q: Do you think that the government restrictions against churches during the coronavirus lockdown were really necessary?

-A: Obviously, we would never support violence, anarchy, law-breaking, looting etc. However, that is just the opportunist fringes, it is not what that movement is about.
+A: Obviously, we would never support violence, anarchy, law-breaking, looting etc or Marxists or LGBT activists who have jumped on the bandwagon in the USA.
+However, those are just the opportunist fringes, it is not what that movement is about.
 It is about restoring the human rights of all human-beings.
 All Lives Matter.
 I cannot see how anyone can be against that.
 As for some untrained and unintegrated crazy American convert, or rather semi-convert, from the conservative evangelicals, I think we can forget him.
 No priest has the right to excommunicate anyone.

 Q: Why do many people look on different religions in such an unstable way, always changing just as they might change the brand of goods they buy in a shop?

 A: That is the reflection of the secular approach, imported from the USA under the name of ‘globalisation’, that is, of American imperialism.
 Secular people think of themselves as consumers and of churches as different supermarkets.
 The most important thing for them is not the Truth (which alone sets free), but their own individual choice, like a consumer in a supermarket, choosing a brand which suits their own comfort.
 Secular society is founded on selfishness, on whatever makes you comfortable.
 On the other hand, the Truth does not make us comfortable, but challenges us to repentance, to change, making us free.

 The traditional approach to faith is not in selfish, individual and temporary choice, in some passing fad, but in our roots in a place and in our shared values.
 This creates stability.

 Q: How do we square St Paul’s statement that ‘man is the head of woman’ with modern values?